Soroosh/BadiCalendar/README.md

 User can set date format (default: yyyy-mm-dd; dd-mm-yyyy, mm-dd-yyyy; show/hide month and day name) Widget with Badi date
 Optimization for Tablets
+User can set date to get the Badi date